 The influence of spectral variation on nine solar cell types is evaluated using their current-best characteristics (Appendix C), as given in the Solar Cell Efficiency Tables and NREL's Best Research-Cell Efficiency Chart.
-Four single-junction cells (silicon, cadmium telluride, CIGS, and perovskite) are considered, along with five two-terminal multijunctions (perovskite-CIGS, perovskite-silicon, and three-, four- and six- junction III-Vs. Multijunctions convert solar energy using two or more semiconductor junctions.
+Four single-junction cells (silicon, cadmium telluride, CIGS, and perovskite) are considered, along with five twoterminal multijunctions (perovskite-CIGS, perovskite-silicon, and three-, four- and six- junction III-Vs. Multijunctions convert solar energy using two or more semiconductor junctions.
 Stacking the junctions increases the cell voltage while splitting the conversion of sunlight into current in each junction.
 The two-terminal configuration implies a series connection, so the overall device current is limited by whichever junction is producing the least current.
 As a result, two-terminal multijunctions have more sensitivity to spectrum variation.

 Figure 6.
 Relative efficiency vs. location and orientation for cells with one or two junctions.
 Data is sorted by increasing median efficiency of silicon.
 Location names are approximate.
+Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chajnantor, CHL: 60-minute intervals).

 Figure 7.
 Sample seasonal and diurnal efficiency variations for cells with one or two junctions.
 Seasonal changes are delineated using one month of data for March, June, September, and December.
 Where available, data from additional years is semi-transparent in the background.
+Each data point is a monthly sum.
 Results for all locations are shown in Appendix F. (Refer to Figure 6 for the legend.)